benvilliere/atelier/README.md

 - Test on a new project
 - Refine & document configuration file
-- Recording duration in ms instead of seconds
 - Timeline: revert to commit hash action
 - Timeline: cloak hide stuff
 - Timeline: handle empty state